 Stationery & Seating plan

 I hand made all my own save the date cards, invitations and seating plan.
-I bought silver ribbon and butterflies from eBay and some shimmery card.
-When you printed out in grey onto the shimmery paper it looked silver and it was a really nice touch.
+I bought silver ribbon and craft butterflies like these to decorate.
+My invitations were printed out using our home printer onto shimmery paper like this and looked professional.
 I would still be happy with these invitations today.
 Unfortunately I don’t have a photo of one to include in this post.

 I paid for a hairdresser for myself, bridesmaids and my mum but we did our own makeup.
 I had been for a makeup trial but couldn’t really see much of a difference as to how I would do it myself.
 However, I did treat myself to brand new Lancome foundation and it is still the type I use 12 years later.
 Although nowadays I reserve it for special occasions and use my beauty dupes day to day.

 After spending so much on a photographer, we wanted to capture the day on film but not spend any more.
 A friend offered to film, edit and put together the DVDs as his wedding present to us.

 I had £300 budgeted for my shoes, and had some Gina sparkly numbers in mind, which were very 2007!
 Then I found some that were perfect in Next for £25.
 Result!
 So even though I had budgeted, it didn’t stop me from grabbing a saving.